Full-time: 2 years, Part-time: 3 years

 This course is made up of three stages – Postgraduate Certificate, Postgraduate Diploma, and MSc.

 From November you’ll need to commence your clinical placement and allow time for clinical supervision.
-We can provide you with a list of current placements, although securing a placement will be your responsibility.
+Securing a placement for the duraction of this programme will be your responsibility.
 We have strict requirements for supervisors in terms of qualifications and experience, therefore we ask you to find a BABCP accredited practitioner who offers supervision.

 You’ll study modules such as: